DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 In other words, the computer and the content found on the internet is increasingly, for Falla, competing with ‘traditional television’ for the attention of the viewer.
-Videobloggers were in some sense early adopters of digital cultural practices that have become very dominant today.
+Videobloggers were in some sense early adopters of digital cultural practices that have become dominant today.
 Their practices signalled the merging of television and the computer that has later manifested itself in the form of ‘streaming’ boxes like the Apple TV and Fire TV.